 That’s it.
 Don’t worry too much about narrowing them down just yet.
-For now, you just need some good ideas from which you can draw from.
+For now, you need some good ideas from which you can draw.

 As you’re brainstorming these big ideas, imagine yourself being one of your buyer personas.
 Think about what topics they would be searching for to find companies in your field or industry.
-You might also consider using phrases or topics that tend to come up frequently during conversations between your sales department and your audience.
+You might also consider using phrases or topics frequently during conversations between your sales department and your audience.

-For example, here at 3 Media Web, we focus on topics that are directly relatable to web development, design, and marketing since that is what we are experts at.
-We use keywords that people use when they are research topics and questions related to any of those things.
+For example, here at 3 Media Web, we focus on topics directly relatable to web development, design, and marketing since we are experts.
+We use keywords that people use when researching topics and questions related to any of those things.

 For us, those keywords are things like:

-They sound vague, right?
+They sound vague.
 That’s okay!
 Yours should be too at this stage.